kalekdev/uni/semester-1/lineare-algebra/notes.typ

 + Once $bold(S)$ is complete, calculate its inverse using Gauss-Jordan elimination and assemble the final decomposition: $bold(A = S A S^(-1))$

 === Singular Value Decomposition
-Singular value decomposition (SVD) allows us to "diagonalize" *all* matrices using unitary change of basis matrices, with the downside that the change of basis matrices are different and therefore need to be calculated twice:
+Singular value decomposition (SVD) allows us to "diagonalize" *all* matrices using unitary change of basis matrices, with the downside that the "change of basis" matrices are different and therefore need to be calculated twice:
 $
   bold(A) in RR^(m times n), bold(U) in RR^(m times m), bold(V) in RR^(n times n)\
   bold(Sigma) in RR^(m times n) = "diag"(sigma_1, sigma_2, ..., sigma_p), p = "min"(